Shoreline Preservation Draft By-law and Process 2021

 - continuing to protect trees within 30 m of the high water mark.

-Healthy, natural shorelines on lakes and rivers protect aquatic communities, fish habitat, source water, and mitigates flooding.
+Healthy, natural shorelines on lakes and rivers protect aquatic communities, fish habitat, source water, and mitigate flooding.

 The proposed by-law includes all of the same protections for trees as the existing Shoreline Tree Preservation By-Law.
 The goal is to minimize tree removal to protect our water resources, retain soil and stabilize slopes.